JavaScript (client wallets)

 All token related methods are available from Wallet class directly.
 This means that you can send BCH and CashTokens in the same transaction.

-Furthermore, both fungible and non-fungible (NFT) tokens of the same category (tokenId) can share the same UTXO.
+Furthermore, both fungible and non-fungible (NFT) tokens of the same category can share the same UTXO.
 Pure NFT just has its fungible token amount being 0n.

-Each token UTXO may or may not contain the following attributes:
+Each token UTXO contains the following structure:

 • none: token is immutable (can not change its commitment) and can not mint new NFTs